 Cold and flu season is upon us and it also feels like we've been in “sick” season for nearly 3 years straight!

-As temperatures drop, and germs propagate, your kitchen can become your immune-supportive best friend and I am here to show you how!
+As temperatures drop, and germs propagate, your kitchen can become your immune-supportive best friend and I am here to show you how with one of my favorite recipes.

 This time of year I begin teaching my “Kitchen Farm-acy” class for organizations around the world, broadcasting live from my kitchen I share my top 6 immune supportive recipes that I rely on for cold and flu prevention and to shorten the duration and severity of illness.
-Elderberry syrup is always top on the list!
+This great elderberry syrup is always top on the list!

-This simple homemade recipe should be a staple in your fall kitchen as well and wait till you see how simple elderberry syrup is to make.
+This simple homemade recipe should be a staple in your kitchen all year round.
+Just wait until you see how easy elderberry syrup is to make.
 Be sure to read the whole post to learn the incredible healing benefits of this superfood berry!

 Your Healing Kitchen is Now Open!

-Detailed measurements and ingredients can be found within the recipe card at the end of this post, I order my dried herbs from here and here and here.
+Detailed measurements and ingredients can be found within the recipe card at the end of this post, I order my dried herbs from here and here.

-- Dried Elderberries – The superstar of this recipe dried elderberries are a potent immune tonic (see below for studies and details).
-They taste like a rich molasses earthy combination between a black berry and currant.
+- Dried Elderberries – The superstar of this recipe, dried raw elderberries are a potent immune tonic (see below for studies and details).
+They taste like a rich molasses earthy combination between a blackberry and currant.

 - Dried Rosehip – A wonderful source of vitamin C, dried rosehip lends a bright citrus tang to elderberry syrup.

-- Cinnamon sticks – Cinnamon has anti-inflammatory and anti-bacterial properites, but also lends a warm cozy vibe to this medicinal tonic.
+- Cinnamon sticks – Cinnamon has anti-inflammatory and anti-bacterial properties, but also lends a warm cozy vibe to this medicinal tonic.

-- Whole Clove – Clove has been used anesthetically to soothe a sore throat, and is also an excellent expectorant.
+- Whole Cloves – Whole cloves have been used anesthetically to soothe a sore throat and are also an excellent expectorant.

 - Fresh Ginger – A potent antimicrobial and anti-inflammatory agent.
-Ginger is also excellent to quell nausuea and tummy upset.
+Ginger is also excellent for quelling nausea and tummy upset.

-Find the printable recipe with detailed measurements belo
+Find the printable recipe with detailed measurements below

 - Funnel